Seated Dumbbell External Rotation

 Follow these step-by-step instructions to perform Seated Dumbbell External Rotation with proper form and technique.

-Sit in a chair with your back straight and feet flat on the ground.
+Sit on a bench with your feet flat on the floor, holding a light dumbbell in one hand.

 Related Exercises